DelNov/T-Flows/readme.md

 > **_Note:_** Be reminded that default values for all parameters needed by _Process_ are listed in the file: ```[root]/Documentation/all_control_keywords```.

-We should also instruct _Process_ that we want to use Boussinesq approximation to solve the system, which is obtained with the line:
+You should also instruct _Process_ that we want to use Boussinesq approximation to solve the system, which is obtained with the line:
 ```
  BUOYANCY         thermal